wholder/MegaTinyIDE/resources/documentation/examples/ocdmessaging.md

 }
 ]*

 Data value are written to the `SYSCFG_OCDM` register which, in turn, sets a bit in the `SYSCFG_OCDMS` register which causes the debugger to receive an event that indicates a byte of message data is waiting.
 The bit is in the `SYSCFG_OCDMS` register is cleared when the debugger reads the byte which in turn, signals the target code that it is free to send the next byte of data.
-These byte are accumulated in a buffer until a LF character is received, at which time the message is printed to the OCD Message window and the buffer is cleared.
+These bytes are accumulated in a buffer until a LF character is received, at which time the message is printed to the OCD Message window and the buffer cleared.

 Note 1: Adapted from [Microchip's online example code](https://onlinedocs.microchip.com/pr/GUID-F897CF19-8EAC-457A-BE11-86BDAC9B59CF-en-US-10/index.html?GUID-E78EB8EB-1033-4015-8BFD-8532C4BD9DAE).